Prioritized Level Replay: Additional Experimental Results

-We show in Figures~\ref{fig:rank_staleness_spectrum} and~\ref{fig:prop_staleness_spectrum}, the mean test episodic returns on the Procgen Benchmark for value-based level replay with rank and proportional prioritization, respectively.
+We present an overview of the improvements in test performance of each method across all 16 Procgen Benchmark games over 10 runs in Figure \ref{fig:procgen_test_returns_large}.
+For each game, Figure \ref{fig:procgen_gen_gap_large} further shows how the generalization gap changes over the course of training under each method tested.
+We show in Figures~\ref{fig:rank_staleness_spectrum} and~\ref{fig:prop_staleness_spectrum}, the mean test episodic returns on the Procgen Benchmark (easy) for \algoabbrev{} with rank and proportional prioritization, respectively.
 In both of these plots, we can see that using only staleness ($\rho=1$) or only L1 value loss scores ($\rho=0$) is considerably worse than direct level sampling.
 Thus, we only observe gains compared to the baseline when both level scores and staleness are used for the sampling distribution.
-Comparing Figures~\ref{fig:rank_staleness_spectrum} with~\ref{fig:prop_staleness_spectrum} we find that value-based level replay with proportional instead of rank prioritization provides more statistically significant gains compared to direct level sampling, but on average leads to worse mean test returns than rank prioritization.
+Comparing Figures~\ref{fig:rank_staleness_spectrum} with~\ref{fig:prop_staleness_spectrum} we find that \algoabbrev{} with proportional instead of rank prioritization provides statistically significant gains over uniform level sampling on an additional game (CoinRun), but rank prioritization leads to slightly larger mean improvements on several games.

-Lastly, we show in Figure~\ref{fig:rank_prop_train_eval} that when value-based level replay improves generalization performance on a game, it also either matches or improves training sample efficiency.
-This shows that when beneficial to test-time performance, the representations learned via the auto-curriculum induced by our method prove similarly useful on the training levels.
+Figure~\ref{fig:rank_prop_train_eval} shows that when \algoabbrev{} improves generalization performance, it also either matches or improves training sample efficiency, suggesting that when beneficial to test performance, the representations learned via the auto-curriculum induced by \algoabbrev{} prove similarly useful on training levels.
 However we see that our method reduces training sample efficiency on two games on which our method does not improve generalization performance.
 Since our method does not discover useful auto-curricula for these games, it is likely that uniformly sampling levels at training time allows the agent to better memorize useful behaviors on each of the training levels compared to the selective sampling performed by our method.